Lubbock in Lubbock County, Texas — The American South (West South Central)

 When Texas Technological College (now Texas Tech University) opened in 1925, the city grew to the west, bringing more people to this area.
 Father Gabriel Diamante and Dr. Bessie Lee organized a Newman Club for the college's Catholic students in 1934.
 The following year, Bishop Robert E. Lucey of the Diocese of Amarillo began plans to construct a second local church.
 The Diocese purchased this site and hired O.R.
 Walker and James E. Atcheson to design and build a Spanish mission-style church here.
 The Building's eclectic design shows Byzantine and Spanish Colonial influences, with elaborate stonework featuring stylistic elements and religious symbolism.

-on March 29, 1936, the church was named for St. Elizabeth to honor the mother of Papal Countess Katherine Price, who contributed greatly to the building project.
+Dedicated on March 29, 1936, the church was named for St. Elizabeth to honor the mother of Papal Countess Katherine Price, who contributed greatly to the building project.
 Father Diamante became the first pastor.
 Over the years, the parish added programs and facilities.
 Members helped establish a Catholic student center as part of St. Elizabeth University Parish in 1980.
 Today, the church represents a diverse membership of ages, races and nationalities, including university students and longtime Lubbock residents.

 Erected 2005 by Texas Historical Commission.
 (Marker Number 14893.)

 Location.
 33° 35.122′ N, 101° 51.99′ W. Marker is in Lubbock, Texas, in Lubbock County.
-Marker is at the intersection of Main Street and Avenue W, on the right when traveling east on Main Street.
+It is at the intersection of Main Street and Avenue W, on the right when traveling east on Main Street.
 Touch for map.
 Marker is in this post office area: Lubbock TX 79401, United States of America.
 Touch for directions.